AlonsoDrak/Application-Web-Design/README.md

 ---

-1. First you got to make pull the repository to your local by doing a git clone and navigate to the project so you can run it
+1. First you got to clone the repository to your local by doing a git clone and navigate to the project so you can run it
 2. Once you have the project and assuming you also have XAMPP installed you hace to add the prpject in this direction: \xampp\htdocs
 3. Onceyou have the porject in the correct direction you have to poen XAMPP and run apache and mysql
 4. Now that you have apache and mysql running you have to open the code in visual studio code and get a terminal, once in the terminal you have to put this instruction: php artisan migrate this will create the database in mysql.